maurice/yay-machine/docs/reference/state.md

 assert(state).deepStrictEqual({ name: 'disconnected' });
 ```

-## Subscribing to a machine's state changes
+## Subscribing to a machine's state

-We can subscribe to machine's state, to be notified about state changes as they happen
+We can subscribe to a machine's state, to be notified about state changes as they happen

 ```typescript
 const connection = connectionMachine.newInstance().start();